KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-tutorials/introduction-to-atomicdex.md

 ## A Decentralized Exchange Can Bring Greater Safety

 To understand why a CEX may wish to implement decentralized technologies, one must first understand how a typical decentralized exchange (DEX) works.
-There are many types of DEX's, each having a unique technical structure.
+There are many types of DEXs, each having a unique technical structure.
 Perhaps the most popular DEX format is a decentralized gateway.

 ### Types of Decentralized Exchanges